mikaelvesavuori/only/readme.md

 - It is assumed that high customizability and high performance is important to you and your potential clients.
 Only uses best-practices both the developer-side with clear separation of styling and variable-driven CSS.
 For performance, best-practices concerning CSS and script loading is used and Only encourages (via comments) where and how to do things like critical CSS separation.

 ## Version history
-### 2.0.3 (20160731)
+### 2.0.3 (20160810)
-- Update(d) .htaccess file with the Content Security Policy rules that did not work inlined in the <meta> tag
+- Updated .htaccess file with the Content Security Policy rules that did not work inlined in the `<meta>` tag previously. **If you are experiencing trouble loading external fonts or other resources, make sure to check the settings (specifically the CSP ones) in `.htaccess`!**
-- Update(d) favicon setup for delivery from another service (http://realfavicongenerator.net)

 ### 2.0.2 (20160716)
 - Fixed menu font size that was weirdly spaced at larger desktop sizes.